Chances are you’re cheering as your baby masters each new skill: rolling over, clapping, sitting up.

 In a 2011 study, Brazilian researchers had dentists check on 47 babies every day for 8 months.
 They found that the children had slight increases in temperature on the day a tooth erupted and the day before.
 But they didn’t have what doctors would call a fever, which in a child is 100.4 F or above.

 Is less interested in solids.
-If your baby has already started on solid foods, you may notice that she wants them less in the days leading up to a new tooth.
+If your baby has already started on solid foods, you may notice that they want them less in the days leading up to a new tooth.
 As long as your child is still drinking plenty of breast milk or formula, it’s not something to worry about.

 It’s Probably an Illness if Your Baby:

-Is so fussy that you can't comfort him.
+Is so fussy that you can't comfort them.
 The phrase “cutting a tooth” makes it sound like your little one will have severe, stabbing pain, but teething pain is pretty mild.
 A bit of extra fussiness is normal.
-But if your baby cries so much that she can’t sleep or be consoled, see your doctor.
+But if your baby cries so much that they can’t sleep or be consoled, see your doctor.

 Has no appetite for solids or liquids.
 Some babies shun solids while a new tooth is pushing its way through.
 But if your child is also refusing to nurse or take a bottle, talk to your pediatrician.